DrMint/Okuma-Reader/README.md

 `Access-Control-Allow-Origin "*"` which allow any other domains to use your files.

+Before actually doing that, you can check if it's the problem by checking your browser's console.
+It should give you an error simillar to this: `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://your-domain.com/path/to/library/config.json.
+(Reason: CORS header ‘Access-Control-Allow-Origin’ missing)`

 For more security, you can specify the domain(s) that are allowed to access your library:

 `Access-Control-Allow-Origin: https://drmint.github.io/Okuma-Reader`.